 Emma started at the school in May 2004 as a volunteer and then took up a permanent post as a Teaching Assistant in September 2004.
 She worked as a Teaching Assistant for two years before completing a Graduate Teacher Programme (GTP) in Business at the school.

-After nearly 15 years of teaching at BGS, she now has various roles: Head of Business, PSCHE Lead, Head of Year (currently Year 11) and she is a member of the extended leadership team.
+After nearly 15 years of teaching at BGS, Emma has had various roles in her time with us e.g. Head of Business, Director of Student Experience.
+Emma has recently become an Assistant Headteacher of the school.
 She is committed to the BGS school community, in particular helping to assist students and staff to develop to their full potential.

 Karen served as Chair of Governors for Beverley Grammar School from December 2016 to October 2020 and served for the recommended four terms.
 Karen was elected as a Parent Governor in November 2014 and as a Co-opted Governor in December 2018.